 To disable this warning, you'll download NeoVim with a custom feature, build it, and install it in isolation from your stock Neovim instance, and turn on the feature.

 FAIR WARNING: This idea lets your VCS (Git) handle scenarios where file contents may have changed.
 You should only do this if you feel that the warning gets in your way more than it saves you from yourself.
-The impetus for all of this that it becomes your own responsiblity to manage when you are overwriting a change.
-Doing this may get you in trouble.
+It's now your responsiblity to manage when you are overwriting a change, and if you are unprepared this may get you in trouble.
 You should always review the changes you're committing beforehand with a

 git diff.
 If you don't, removing this warning will definitely cause you to overwrite valid changes.
 The method described in this post requires you to know when you need to refresh your Vim buffer manually (